jupyterlab-contrib/jupyter-archive/README.md

 jupyter serverextension enable --py jupyter_archive
 ```

-You can watch the jupyter-renderers directory and run JupyterLab in watch mode to watch for changes in the extension's source and automatically rebuild the extension and application.
+You can watch the extension directory and run JupyterLab in watch mode to watch for changes in the extension's source and automatically rebuild the extension and application.

 ```bash
 # Run jupyterlab in watch mode in one terminal tab